postsharp/Metalama.Documentation/content/conceptual/ide/applying-live-templates.md

 ## Step 2.
 Apply the live template

 1. Position the caret on the name of the declaration to which you want to apply the aspect.
-2. Click on the lightbulb or refactoring icon, and choose Apply live template_.
+2. Click on the lightbulb or refactoring icon, and choose to Apply live template_.
     ![Screenshot](LiveTemplate1.png)

 3. Select the aspect that you want to apply